Matoumatio/Constcal/README.md

-# Constcal Plugin
+# Constcal
-Automatically calls a specified user until they respond.
+Automatically calls someone until they respond

 ## Features
-- Automatically initiates voice calls to a target user
+- Automatically detects target user ID when used in DMs
-- Waits 30 seconds for response
-- Leaves call if no response received
-- Continues attempting calls until successful connection
+- Configurable call duration and total duration limits
+- Automatic cleanup of resources
 - Built-in `/constcal` command for easy usage

 ## Installation